Iodine

 WHICH FOODS CONTAIN IODINE?

-You can find it in fish, such as pollock, cod, and plaice, as well as other seafood and algae.
-Animal products like milk, dairy, and eggs can also contain high levels if the animals’ feed contained it.
-In addition, iodized table salt can also be used to avoid an iodine deficiency.
+Iodine is an essential mineral found in a variety of foods.
+Rich sources include fish such as cod, pollock, and plaice, as well as other seafood and seaweed.
+Animal products like milk, dairy, and eggs can also provide iodine, depending on the animals’ feed.
+In addition, iodized table salt is a common and effective way to help maintain adequate iodine intake.

 Good to know